Overview

 If you're new to BrainyFlow, we recommend exploring these core abstractions in the following order:

-Once you understand these core abstractions, you'll be ready to implement various to solve real-world problems.
+Once you understand these core abstractions, you'll be ready to implement various Design Patterns to solve real-world problems.